(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 fears of software and tech employers with ChatGPT

-For all the talk of ChatGPT replacing human customer service, only 14% of employers in software and tech (ChatGPT’s heaviest adopters) would be looking to reduce headcount in this area.
+For all the talk of ChatGPT replacing human customer service, only 14% of employers in software and tech, like software engineers (among AI-driven tools’ heaviest adopters), would be looking to reduce headcount in this area.

 software and tech employers reducing head count with ChatGPT

-82% of employers think a watermark wouldn’t make a difference to their use of ChatGPT
+82% of employers think a watermark wouldn’t make a difference to their use of AI technologies.

 ChatGPT watermak